ulfschneider/ulfschneider.github.io/_posts/journal/2020-03-28-an-rss-feed-for-github-pages.md

 - I´m referencing things inside of my blog with relative URLs.
 E.g., <code>/tools</code>, or <code>/images/we-are-riding-the-bullitt.jpg</code>.
 Those relative links remain so in your feed.
 But a relative link doesn´t work inside of an RSS reader, which means an image is not displayed or a link to an article is not functioning.
 In the RSS reader, you need absolute URLs.

 ## My own feed generator
 To overcome those limitations, I decided not to use <code>jekyll-feed</code> and instead write my own tiny RSS generator.
-My generator is publishing posts and no pages.
+My generator is publishing posts as well as pages.
 Here is what you have to do to use it:

-For each feed you want to publish, you have to create a markdown file inside of the <code>_pages</code> folder – for example, a feed with the name <code>/feed.rss</code> that publishes the categories *articles, tools, reading, and journal* is represented by a file <code>feed.md</code> with the following front matter contents:
+For each feed you want to publish, you have to create a markdown file inside of the <code>_pages</code> folder – for example, a feed with the URL <code>/feed.rss/</code>, that publishes the categories *articles, tools, reading, and journal* is represented by a file <code>feed.md</code> with the following front matter contents:

 <figure>
 <figcaption>_pages/feed.md</figcaption>
 <pre>---
-layout: postfeed
+layout: rssfeed
 permalink: /feed.xml/
 categories: [articles, tools, reading, journal]
 ---</pre>